ShanLu1984/Insights-find-political-donors/README.md

 ### output folder:
 This folder contains all the output files.
 1. *medianvals_by_date.txt* : contains a calculated running median, total dollar amount and total number of contributions by recipient and zip code
-2. *medianvals_by_zip.txt* : has the calculated median, total dollar amount and total number of contributions by recipient and date.
+2. *medianvals_by_zip.txt* : has the calculated median, total dollar amount and total number of contributions by recipient and date

 ### insight_testsuie:
-This folder contains shell script provided by Insight Data Science for testing.
+This folder contains a shell script provided by Insight Data Science for running the tests.
 In tests folder, test_1 is the case provided by Insight for testing.
 The other test files from test_2 to test_9 are provided by myself.
 1. *run_tests.sh* : to if the code has the correct directory structure and the format of the output files are correct
 2. *results.txt* : records of test results
 3. *tests folder* : used to store all the tests.
-Each test has a separate folder with an input folder for itcont.txt and an output folder for output corresponding to that test.
+Each test has a separate folder with an input folder for itcont.txt and an output folder for output corresponding to that test

 ### two shell scripts:
 1. run.sh: use this shell script to compile and execute *find_political_donors_main.cpp*